cetz-package/cetz/src/draw/grouping.typ

 /// Places an element without affecting bounding boxes.
 ///
-/// Floating elements are drawn to the canvas but are ignored when calculating
+/// Floating elements are drawn to the canvas but are ignored when calculating bouding boxes.
-/// bouding boxes.
 All other behaviours remain the same.
 ///
-/// #example(```
+/// ```typc example
 /// group(name: "g", {
 ///   content((1,0), [Normal])
 ///   content((0,1), [Normal])